dfinity/interface-spec/spec/md-spec/ic-interface-spec.md

 Note that returning does *not* imply that the call associated with this message now *succeeds* in the sense defined in [section responding](#responding); that would require a (unique) call to `ic0.reply`.
 Note also that the state changes are persisted even when the IC is set to synthesize a [CANISTER_ERROR](#CANISTER_ERROR) reject immediately afterward (which happens when this returns without calling `ic0.reply` or `ic0.reject`, the corresponding call has not been responded to and there are no outstanding callbacks, see [Call context starvation](#rule-starvation)).

-The functions `query_as_update` and `heartbeat_as_update` turns a query function resp the heartbeat into an update function; this is merely a notational trick to simplify the rule:
+The functions `query_as_update` and `system_task_as_update` turns a query function resp the heartbeat or global timer into an update function; this is merely a notational trick to simplify the rule:

     query_as_update(f, arg, env) = λ wasm_state →
       match f(arg, env)(wasm_state) with